We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

-Buffer is a software application intended for startups looking to manage all of their social accounts in one platform.
+Buffer is a software application intended for startups looking to manage their social accounts in one platform.

 What problem does it solve?